 I looked over at the greyhounds and the people in the distance.

+The hound laughed.
 “I know, I know.
-We look absolutely nothing alike, smell nothing alike.
+We look nothing alike, smell nothing alike.
 Everyone says that.”
 She proudly raised her head.
 Her ears flopped and her tail was held high.
 “I’m part beagle, part greyhound.
 My mother is a beagle, my father, Chase, is a greyhound.
 My brother is Miles.
 Do you know of them?”

 I couldn’t raise my jaw for anything.
 I was amazed.
-“Uh huh,” I nodded my head, with my jaw bone that seemed broken; it would not come back up.
+“Uh huh,” I nodded my head.

 I leaped up and down like an ecstatic rabbit.